classicfoo/screenshot_markup/README.md

 - Press Ctrl + V to paste an image to clipboard.
 - Click and drag to use yellow highlighter. (to highlight things on the screenshot)
 - Press Ctrl + C to copy the marked up image to clipboard.
+- Press Ctrl + S to save the marked up image as jpg file.